-Important!
-If possible, use a computer that is centrally located in your home or office and that has easy access to an DSL line.
+If possible, use a computer that is centrally located in your home or office and that has easy access to an ADSL line.
 A central location helps assure good wireless performance.
-If you do not have a desktop computer located centrally in your home (if, for example, the desktop is in the basement), or you only have notebook computers, you should still directly connect this desktop computer or one of your notebooks to the X6v to configure it.
-Once the X6v is set up and your Internet connection is working, you can unplug the computer from the unit and move the X6v to a more central location.
+If you do not have a desktop computer located centrally in your home (for example, it is in the basement), or you only have notebook computers, you should still directly connect this desktop computer or one of your notebooks to the X6 to configure it.
+Once the X6 is set up and your Internet connection is working, you can unplug the computer from the unit and move the X6 to a more central location.